BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             output_data_array: nx.IDataArray = data_structure[output_array_path]

 - **Manipulating Data Arrays With Numpy:**
     - Get a numpy view into data arrays and then set values into the arrays using numpy.
+This gives a view of the data, **NOT A COPY**.
+Anything you have numpy do that is done "in place" will directly write those values into the stored DataArray.

         .. code-block:: python